RCarpus/myFlix-Angular-client/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Using Material Design
+To Add Material Deisgn to the project, runt `ng add @angular/material`
+When prompted to setup Material Design, for this project, we are using Custom theme, global Angular Material typography styles, and browser animations.
+The components used in this project are:
+- MatInputModule
+- MatButtonModule
+- MatCardModule
+- MatFormFieldModule
+- MatDialogModule
+- MatSnackBarModule
+- FormsModule

+The components are imported into `app.module.ts` and added to the imports list under @NgModule.